kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/gather-your-information.md

 - Also, think about if you are making any claims in your writing that require supporting evidence.
 Using evidence and supporting information will make your writing clear and concrete.
     - e.g., You are writing a university application essay, and you want to write that you "have a passion for technology".
 What evidence and details could you include to support that claim?
     - e.g., You are writing a report on a new product that your team launched, and you want to write that "the launch was successful".
 What evidence do you need to include to support that claim?
 - Finally, it can also be helpful to use the five pairs of questions shown below to determine additional information you might need to support the claims in your message.
-These questions will help you gather the information that aligns with some of the text organising patterns that you will learn about in [Lesson 3](/communicating-for-success/planning-structuring/organising-patterns.md).
+These questions will help you gather the information that aligns with some of the text organising patterns that you will learn about in [Section 3.8](/communicating-for-success/planning-structuring/organising-patterns.md).

     | Same: How is this topic like others? | Different: How is this topic different from others? |
     | --- | --- |